 37 Hillhouse Avenue renovation and addition

-37 Hillhouse Avenue, prerenovation, photo by Ronnie Rysz, courtesy of Yale Office of Facilities
+37 Hillhouse Avenue, Yale University, prerenovation, courtesy of Yale Facilities

-Aerial of the project (center) facing southwest from Whitney Avenue, rendering by Christopher Williams Architects, courtesy of Yale Office of Facilities
+Aerial of the project (center) facing southwest from Whitney Avenue, rendering by Christopher Williams Architects

-Elevation of the project facing north from Hillhouse Avenue, rendering by Christopher Williams Architects, courtesy of Yale Office of Facilities
+Elevation of the project facing north from Hillhouse Avenue, rendering by Christopher Williams Architects

-Elevation of the project (center) facing west from Whitney Avenue, rendering by Christopher Williams Architects, courtesy of Yale Office of Facilities
+Elevation of the project (center) facing west from Whitney Avenue, rendering by Christopher Williams Architects

-Elevation of the project (center) facing west from Whitney Avenue, rendering by Christopher Williams Architects, courtesy of Yale Office of Facilities
+Elevation of the project (center) facing west from Whitney Avenue, rendering by Christopher Williams Architects

-This project upgrades the Graves-Gilman House into an accessible academic facility that provides office and meeting spaces for the Department of Linguistics, Data-Intensive Social Science Center (DISSC), and Center for Geospatial Solutions.
-The project includes an addition to accommodate a new elevator, egress stair, and more offices at the building’s rear.
+This project upgraded the Graves-Gilman House into an accessible academic facility that provides office and meeting spaces for the Department of Linguistics, Data-Intensive Social Science Center (DISSC), and Center for Geospatial Solutions.
+The project included an addition to accommodate a new elevator, egress stair, and more offices at the building’s rear.

-In support of the university’s zero carbon goals, improvements are being made to the building’s exterior envelope and new energy-efficient mechanical, electrical, and plumbing systems will be installed.
+In support of the university’s zero carbon goals, improvements were made to the building’s exterior envelope and new energy-efficient mechanical, electrical, and plumbing systems were installed.

-Interior spaces are being reconfigured to accommodate program requirements for renewed offices, a seminar room, a break room, and accessible restrooms.
-These spaces are being outfitted with new furniture, IT infrastructure, and audio/visual equipment to accommodate the program.
+Interior spaces were reconfigured to accommodate program requirements for renewed offices, a seminar room, a break room, and accessible restrooms.
+These spaces were outfitted with new furniture, IT infrastructure, and audio/visual equipment to accommodate the program.

-While maintaining the building’s original historic character, exterior improvements are being provided, including energy-efficient windows, a refurbished roof, façade repairs, and removal of the existing fire escapes.
+While maintaining the building’s original historic character, exterior improvements were provided, including energy-efficient windows, a refurbished roof, façade repairs, and removal of the existing fire escapes.

 Location